Intro

 Here are some links you might find helpful for getting in touch:

-Thanks for stopping by.
-If you’d like to get in touch, please reach out via LinkedIn or GitHub.
+Feel free to reach out any time using one of the above links.
 Also, please state why you’re contacting me — not because I’m needlessly rude or because I think I’m special, but because I don’t like mysteries.
 Saying “Hey Rob” isn’t going to cut it.
-It will benefit both of us.
+It will benefit both of us if you tell me what you’re looking for, so I can respond appropriately.

 Fun Facts